 Everything was up to the point where she kept buying stuff and throwing them away in the end because there was too much to eat.

 Buy enough to make sure they all get digested in your stomach.
-It both helps reducing food waste and numbers at the bottom of the grocery bills.
+This food waste solution helps minimize food waste.
+It also keeps the numbers at the bottom of your grocery bills lower.

 If you’ve been applying the freezing method your entire life, there are also other tips that you might find helpful: